pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

 ## Some differences

 It seems that Aquamacs has some different defaults than GNU Emacs.
 I changed a few things to become more consistent.
 First, let's get rid of the startup screen that shows together with your first file (I know how to get help anyway).
+And let's also drop the ugly toolbar.

     (setq inhibit-startup-echo-area-message t)
 	(setq inhibit-startup-message t)
+	(tool-bar-mode -1)

 Then, raising of the windows seems not to be automatic.
 Whenever I start Emacs from the Terminal, I need to CMD-Tab there.
 Annoying as hell.
 [The fix was quite easy, thankfully](http://stackoverflow.com/questions/945709/emacs-23-os-x-multi-tty-and-emacsclient).